Tomahawk

 A tomahawk is a type of single-handed axe used by the many Indigenous peoples and nations of North America.
 It traditionally resembles a hatchet with a straight shaft.
-In pre-colonial times the head was made of stone, bone, or antler, and European settlers later introduced heads of iron and steel.
-The term came into the English language in the 17th century as an adaptation of the Powhatan (Virginian Algonquian) word.

-Tomahawks were general-purpose tools used by Native Americans and later the European colonials with whom they traded, and often employed as a hand-to-hand weapon.
-The metal tomahawk heads were originally based on a Royal Navy boarding axe (a lightweight hand axe designed to cut through boarding nets when boarding hostile ships) and used as a trade-item with Native Americans for food and other provisions.

 Etymology

 The name comes from Powhatan tamahaac, derived from the Proto-Algonquian root *temah- 'to cut off by tool'.
+Alternative sources state that it derived from the Algonquian word otomahuk (“to knock down”).

 Algonquian cognates include Lenape təmahikan, Malecite-Passamaquoddy tomhikon, and Abenaki demahigan, all of which mean 'axe'.

+The term came into the English language in the 17th century as an adaptation of the Powhatan (Virginian Algonquian) word.

 History

-The Algonquian people created the tomahawk.
 Before Europeans came to the continent, Native Americans would use stones, sharpened by a process of knapping and pecking, attached to wooden handles, secured with strips of rawhide.
-The tomahawk quickly spread from the Algonquian culture to the tribes of the South and the Great Plains.
+The tomahawk was created by the Algonquian people.
+It quickly spread from the Algonquian culture to the tribes of the South and the Great Plains.

 Native Americans created a tomahawk’s poll, the side opposite the blade, which consisted of a hammer, spike or pipe.
 These became known as pipe tomahawks, which consisted of a bowl on the poll and a hollowed out shaft.
 These were created by European and American artisans for trade and diplomatic gifts for the tribes.

+In pre-colonial times the head was made of stone, bone, or antler, and European settlers later introduced heads of iron and steel.

+Tomahawks were general-purpose tools used by Native Americans and later the European colonials with whom they traded, and often employed as a hand-to-hand weapon.

+The metal tomahawk heads were originally based on a Royal Navy boarding axe (a lightweight hand axe designed to cut through boarding nets when boarding hostile ships) and used as a trade-item with Native Americans for food and other provisions.

 Composition

+Original models

 The tomahawk's original designs were fitted with heads of bladed or rounded stone or deer antler.